nosarthur/nosarthur.github.io/_drafts/python-test-memory.md

 * there are unreleased resources at the C/C++ level

-For each test function inside a test class, pytest creates a `unittest.TestCase` instance (we use the [unittests](https://docs.python.org/2.7/library/unittest.html) framework).
-This instance survives to the end of all the tests to provide statistics and extra information in case the test fails.
+For each test function inside a test class, pytest creates a `TestReport` instance, which survives to the end of all the tests to provide statistics and extra information in case the test fails.
-Normally each `unittest.TestCase` instance is at most several hundred KB large, then we should be able to do several thousands tests without issue for 2GB memory limit.
+Normally each `TestReport` instance is at most several hundred KB large (think of all the information needed for the final report), then we should be able to do several thousands tests without issue for 2GB memory limit.

 Thus in the case of large memory consumption during test, the first place we should check is whether these `unittest.TestCase` instances still retain resources, i.e., anything attached to `self`.
 Other places to check includes